bluekvirus/Stage.js/implementation/HOWTO.md

 stagejs serve [--port <number>]
 ```

+!!!callout callout-primary
+**Note:** It is recommended that you use the theme preparation tool to create a new theme before you continue to develop your project.
+This way, whenever the basic (default) theme updates, you can upgrade to it easily.
+!!!

 You can now use the `stagejs` command-line to create all the element needed in your application.
 Use the following cmd to see what you can create from the command-line:
 ```
 stagejs create -l